N4yNay/100-days-of-code/log.md

 **Thoughts**: I finally finished my portfolio project!
 It's nothing fancy but that's what I like about it.

 **Link(s) to work**: [Personal Portfolio Webpage](https://codepen.io/N4yNay/pen/apbjqm)

+### Day 9: January 11, 2017

+**Today's Progress**: Created a submit button for the contact form, decreased the size of the image in #section1, and increased the margins and padding thoughout the page.

+**Thoughts**: Yesterday I thought I was done with my portfolio but I forgot a few minor bits.

+**Link(s) to work**: [Personal Portfolio Webpage](https://codepen.io/N4yNay/pen/apbjqm)